-Salem, Massachusetts, is most (in)famous for the witch hysteria of 1692.
+Salem, Massachusetts, is most (in)famous for the witch hysteria that began in 1692.
 And that’s a shame, because Salem was a major port city and boasts a rich and varied history.

 This post contains affiliate links.
 For more information, click here.